fritzhealy/securly-interview/readme.md

+# Securly Interview Project
+This is my submission to securly during the interview process for a micro site that sorts and processes various datapoints.

+## Introduction / Letter to The Reviewer
 Hello, and thank you for the opportunity to reach thus far in the interview process.

 I'll just jump right in.